de-DEen-US

 Outside Lisbon: Palácio Nacional da Pena

-Once we were in Lisbon, we continued on to Sintra.
-We really wanted to see the Palácio Nacional da Pena there.
-Unfortunately, the weather wasn't going to be on our side, so we didn't get to see the colorful palace in the sunlight.
-However, there was something mystical about the foggy weather.
-It made the forest around the palace look like a rainforest.
+After our time in Lisbon, we headed to Sintra with one thing on the agenda: the Palácio Nacional da Pena.
+Unfortunately the weather wasn't quite on our side, so we didn't get to see the colorful palace in the sunshine.
+That said, the misty conditions had something almost magical about them – the forest surrounding the palace looked like a rainforest.

-We then walked to the small town center, where we browsed through a few shops selling handmade goods.
-And that was the end of our excursion, as unfortunately we didn't have much more time.
+Afterwards we made our way on foot into the charming little town center, browsing through some small shops selling handmade goods.
+And that was pretty much it for our day trip, since we unfortunately didn't have much more time.
 But Sintra has so much more to offer!
-So make sure you allow much more time than we did to discover the other impressive palaces such as the Palácio Nacional de Sintra, the Castelo dos Mouros or the Monserrate Palace.
+Make sure to plan significantly more time than we did if you want to explore the other stunning palaces like the Palácio Nacional de Sintra, the Castelo dos Mouros, or the Monserrate Palace.

 What else to see